hewison-chris/agora-cl-docs/website/docs/monitoring/partials/_status-checklist-partial.md

             <div class='input-container'><input id="st-5" type='checkbox'/><span class='done'></span></div>
             <div class='guidance-container'>
                 <label for="st-5">7.
 Beacon node peer connectivity</label>
-                <p>You should periodically see more than a few peers reported through your beacon node's log output.
+                <p>You should periodically see more than a few peers reported through your Agora node's log output.
 Look for output in the format of <code>peers=12</code>.
 You can issue <code>curl http://localhost:8080/healthz</code> from a separate terminal window to check connectivity status.
 If you see <code>currentConnectionError: no contract code at given address</code>, your execution node may still be syncing.
-Otherwise, if you don't see any errors, your beacon node is connected to peers.</p>
+Otherwise, if you don't see any errors, your Agora node is connected to peers.</p>
             </div>
         </div>
         <div class='task'>